-The District has recommended that the public agencies with exclusive jurisdiction over traffic facilities and improvements adopt all feasible mitigation measure(s) with respect to the significant unavoidable environmental impacts on Transportation, Circulation, and Parking.
+The District has recommended that the public agencies with exclusive over traffic facilities and improvements adopt all feasible mitigation measure(s) with respect to the significant unavoidable environmental impacts on Transportation, Circulation, and Parking and that such agencies can and should adopt such mitigation measures.
 Although implementation of the recommended mitigation measure(s) could avoid or substantially lessen these unavoidable environmental impacts, the mitigation measure(s) are within the exclusive jurisdiction of the City of San Diego and the California Department of Transportation, not the District, and the District cannot assure that they will be implemented when needed.